gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 of myself.
 Finally, an hour after sunset, I climbed up to her window while he watched down below for guardsmen.

 I rapped my knuckles on the shutter.
-"Ssss..."
-I hissed.
+"Ssss…" I hissed.
 "Sehdie!"
 I heard her stir.
 "Sehdie!
 It's me, Vurt!"
 Which was a foolish thing to say.
 Who else would it be in the middle of the night, hanging one-handed from a roof beam outside her window?